Chocrates/protect-master-branch/README.md

 ## Getting Help
 * Come chat with us in [Gitter](https://gitter.im/protect-master-branch/community) if you need help setting up your application
 * Browse Issues to see if your problem has been addressed or is currently known
-* Create a new issue so the community can help you through your issue and put together a fix together
+* Create a new issue so the community can help you through your issue and put a fix together

 ## Contributing